-The principal incentivizes the agent to exert effort through a payment scheme, referred to as a {\em contract}.
+\paragraph{Contract design.} The principal incentivizes the agent to exert effort through a payment scheme, referred to as a {\em contract}.
 Crucially, the principal cannot observe which actions the agent takes, but only the final outcome.
-As a result, the contract specifies the agent's compensation upon success.
+As a result, the contract is a payment function that specifies the agent's compensation in case of success.
 In this binary-outcome model, it is without loss of generality to restrict attention to a {\em linear} contract, defined by a single parameter $\alpha \in [0,1]$, specifying the fraction of the reward paid to the agent upon success.

 This interaction forms a two-step game.
 In the first step, the principal offers the agent a contract $\alpha \in [0,1]$.
 In response, the agent chooses a subset of actions to take.
 Finally, the principal receives their reward and pays the agent according to the contract $\alpha$.
 As standard, we impose a {\em limited liability} constraint, meaning that the payments can only flow from the principal to the agent.